Horses grazing on a pristine prairie near Deerwood Wild Horse EcoSanctuary

 Laramie is situated on the windswept plains of the Laramie River Valley, where grassy rolling hills rise to jagged steep peaks.
-The alpine wonders of the Medicine Bow Mountains to the west draw visitors year round to enjoy gray granite peaks, a cascade of clear mountain lakes and beautiful wildflowers.
-To the east, the massive granite rocks of Vedauwoo attract climbers and adventurers from all over the world to hike, ski and explore the gorgeous and varied formations in this recreation area.
-The Snowy Range Scenic Byway crosses the Medicine Bow Mountain Range, offering amazing views, a glimpse into local history and plenty of landmarks.
-Visitors can ski Happy Jack Recreation Area in winter or hike its trails in spring.
-Anglers can fish Laramie River, the plains lakes or beaver ponds.
+The alpine wonders of the Snowy Range Mountains to the west draw visitors year round to enjoy granite peaks, a cascade of clear mountain lakes and beautiful wildflowers.
+To the east, the massive granite rocks of Vedauwoo attract adventurers from all over the world to hike, ski and explore the gorgeous and varied formations in this recreation area.
+The Snowy Range Scenic Byway crosses the Medicine Bow National Forest, offering amazing views, a glimpse into local history and plenty of landmarks.
+Visitors can ski Happy Jack Recreation Area in winter or hike its trails in summer.
+Anglers can fish the Laramie River, the plains lakes or beaver ponds.

 Celebrating the Western Spirit

 Laramie has a history that is rich with the stories that settled the West.
-The Ivinson Mansion, a sprawling Territorial Prison, the Overland Trail and the Bucket of Blood Shootout are all celebrated on a self-guided tour called the Legends of Laramie.
+The Ivinson Mansion, a sprawling Territorial Prison, the Overland Trail and the Bucket of Blood Shootout are all celebrated on a self-guided tour.
 The University of Wyoming, founded in 1868, is the hub of Laramie’s cultural events scene.
 It boasts half a dozen museums including geology and art museums with impressive collections.